erebos12/system_design/protocols/readme.md

 [Idempotency Key Example](https://multithreaded.stitchfix.com/blog/2017/06/26/patterns-of-soa-idempotency-key/#:~:text=In%20the%20purchasing%20example%2C%20suppose,ID%20is%20an%20idempotency%20key)
 .

+## AMQP - Advanced Message Queuing Protocol

+Services don't call each other directly, instead they created events and cosume events from message broker systems, such as Kafka or RabbitMQ, in *async* way, also known as *Publish/Subscribe Pattern*.

+### Pros

+- Decoupling of producers and consumers of messages since the don't know each other.

+### Cons

+- No clear central place or orchestrator which increases complexity in the archoitecture

 ## Long Polling
 HTTP Long Polling is a variation of standard polling that emulates a server pushing messages to a client (or browser) efficiently.